-One line of my research deals with supervised learning with support vector machines (SVMs).
+Supervised learning is a learning paradigm with endless (mostly technical) applications.
+A learning machine (algorithm) builds a predictive model from data provided in the form of input/output pairs.
+Primary examples are classification and regression problems.
+Support vector machines (SVMs) have advanced to a standard method in the field.
 On the one hand I am interested in the SVM training problem, which basically amounts to large scale quadratic programming.
 On the other hand I am trying to simplify SVM usage for non-experts by developing robust methods for automatic model selection.
 My research activities include both theoretical and practical aspects ranging from SVM optimization to experimental comparison studies and software development.

-This is a newly acquired project in cooperation with the chair Computergestützte Statistik at the Technical University of Dortmund.
-It is funded by the Mercator Research Center Ruhr.
+This two-years research project has started in November 2013.
+It is conducted in cooperation with the chair Computergestützte Statistik at the Technical University of Dortmund.
+It is funded by the Mercator Research Center Ruhr (MERCUR).
 A short project description can be found here.

 Currently I don't have any open positions available.